kovidgoyal/calibre/setup/installer/windows/notes.rst

       :file:`qtwebkit/Tools/qmake/mkspecs/features/configure.prf` and remove
       build_webkit2.
 Edit qt.pro and comment out the addModule() lines for qtxmlpatterns, qtdeclarative, qtquick1, qtwebsockets.
 Change the
-      addModule line for qtwebkit to depend on qtbase instead of qtdeclarative.
+      addModule line for qtwebkit and qtmultimedia to depend on qtbase instead of qtdeclarative.

     * Qt uses its own routine to locate and load "system libraries" including the openssl libraries needed for "Get Books".
 This means that we have to